mikhae1/terraform-provider-terrahelm/docs/index.md

 page_title: "terrahelm Provider"
 subcategory: ""
 description: |-
-  Terrahelm provider allows managing Helm releases using the Helm CLI
+  Terrahelm provider allows managing Helm releases using the Helm CLI and
 ---

 # terrahelm Provider

-**TerraHelm** is a third-party [Terraform](https://www.terraform.io/) provider that simplifies managing [Helm](https://helm.sh/) releases using [Helm CLI](https://helm.sh/docs/helm/).
+**TerraHelm** is a third-party [Terraform](https://www.terraform.io/) provider that simplifies managing [Helm](https://helm.sh/) releases using [Helm CLI](https://helm.sh/docs/helm/) and providing powerful capabilties, like fetching value files from external sources.

 ### Features:

+- Helm CLI Integration: Seamlessly integrates Helm CLI into Terraform, enabling full access to Helm CLI functionalities for improved debugging and operational flexibility.
-- Binary Management: TerraHelm downloads and installs specified Helm binary to the `cache_dir` directory (`.terraform/terrahelm_cache/`).
-This enables seamless switching between different Helm versions with minimal hassle.
+- Binary Management: Automatically handles the downloading and installation of the specified Helm binary into a cache_dir directory (`.terraform/terrahelm_cache/` by default).
+This feature supports effortless version management and switching between different Helm versions.
-- Integration: TerraHelm supports direct downloads of charts and values from various sources like Git, Mercurial, HTTP, Amazon S3, Google GCP.
+- Flexible Sources: Supports fetching Helm charts and value files from a variety of sources including Git, Mercurial, HTTP, Amazon S3, and Google Cloud Storage.
+This flexibility ensures easy integration of custom and third-party Helm charts into your Terraform configuration.
-- Better Debugging: Need to troubleshoot your Helm deployments?
-TerraHelm lets you execute the same Helm CLI commands it uses.
-This simplifies the process by allowing you to replicate the provider's actions directly.
+- Enhanced Debugging: Provides the capability to execute Helm CLI commands directly, mirroring the operations performed by the provider.
+This aids in debugging by allowing users to replicate and diagnose issues within the deployment process.

 ## Usage